Are you a ‘sharent’?

 - How might this impact my child's digital footprint?
 Every publically accessible image or comment featuring your child contributes to a public image which can follow them into the future.
-That apocalyptic nappy incident might make for a hilarious tweet now, but if it comes to light when they’re older, how could it affect the way they feel about themselves, or you, or how others see them?
-Could their online childhood become an issue if they are seeking a job, or a relationship, or even election to public office?
+Could their online childhood affect the way they feel about themselves, or you, or how others see them?
+Could it become an issue if they are seeking a job, or a relationship, or even election to public office?

 Your child’s right to privacy Psychologist Aric Sigman has expressed concerns about the impact on children of the eroding boundaries between private and public online: “Part of the way a child forms their identity involves having private information about themselves that remains private.”